 There’s only one way to be absolutely sure your speaker is broken, and that’s to restore your iPhone.
 Back up your iPhone first, then follow my instructions in my article about How To DFU Restore An iPhone, and come back here when you’re done.

 After the restore finishes, you’ll know almost immediately if the problem is solved.
 Make sure your iPhone isn’t on silent mode (see step 1) and the volume is all the way up (see step 2).
 You should hear keyboard clicks as soon as you start to type your Wi-Fi or Apple ID password as part of the setup process.

-If you still don’t hear anything, we’ve eliminated the possibility that your iPhone’s software was causing the problem, and unfortunately, it means your iPhone speaker is broken.
+If you still don’t hear anything or your iPhone speaker is still muffled, we’ve eliminated the possibility that your iPhone’s software was causing the problem, and unfortunately, it means your iPhone speaker is broken.
 But don’t despair — there are good options available for repairing an iPhone speaker.

 6. Repair Your iPhone Speaker

-If your iPhone speaker is broken, the good news is that Apple does replace iPhone speakers both at the Genius Bar and through their mail-in repair service at their support website.
+If your iPhone speaker is broken or your iPhone speaker is muffled or won’t work during calls, the good news is that Apple does replace iPhone speakers both at the Genius Bar and through their mail-in repair service at their support website.

 There are less-expensive alternatives too: One of our favorites is Puls, an iPhone repair service that will meet you at a location of your choice in as little as 60 minutes and repair your iPhone on the spot.
 Puls also offers a lifetime warranty.
 If you go the Apple Store route, make sure you make an appointment first, because they can get really busy!